 This is not an issue of trade or technology; the Internet is a fundamental evolution of human communication.
 Ask yourself this: are the ISPs really that much more important than citizens?
 Your choice is to go down in history as the public servant who set the precedent for free speech for the ages or as the guy who screwed the pooch for everyone.

-Benghazi's back, but not because there's any news.
+Benghazi will, continue to rear it's ugly head from time to time, but not because there's any news.
 This is really about messaging.
-The conservatives want their base fired up so they employ what I call the ZOMBIE ATTACK!!! -a claim that keeps resurfacing after being conclusively proven false.
+The conservatives want their base fired up so they employ what I call the ZOMBIE ATTACK!!! -a claim that keeps resurfacing after being conclusively and repeatedly proven false.
 It's just one of a number of new conservative propaganda tricks I've been cataloging.
 Here they are:

 "Poof!"
 When the going gets tough, the tough just make something up like “Clean Coal”!
 Also known as PIOOTA-(pulled it out of their a$$), The Poof is a close cousin to the "Well my dad says" tactic (below).

 "I'm rubber and you're glue”.
 Whatever you're doing wrong, just accuse the other guy of doing it.
 Conservatives are largely successful with this one because 1) they anticipate these charges and accuse progressives first and 2) progressives have not learned to ignore these taunts.
 Instead we get apoplectic and sputter some denial or defense or, heaven forbid, a string of facts.
 It's not pretty.
-Example: "Progressive's just want to give money to people who don't deserve it" -Uh, Wall Street bailout, corporate subsidies, tax cuts for billionaires?!
+Example: "Progressive's just want to give money to people who don't deserve it" -as if Wall Street bailout, corporate subsidies, tax cuts for billionaires never happened?!

 "These are not the Droids you're looking for."
 A Svengali-like move that mesmerizes the ill informed, the Droid trick makes the hearers ignore the real issue.
-Examples: While actively deploying voter suppression, conservatives shout about protecting the vote through Voter ID laws.
+Examples: While actively deploying voter suppression in a number of ways, conservatives shout about protecting the vote through Voter ID laws.
 Or any Republican sponsored legislation with the words "clean" or "fairness" in the title.

 "ZOMBIE ATTACK!!!"
 A zombie attack is a narrative or message that persists long after it has been proven false.
 Famous examples are Dick Cheney's continual claims that WMDs existed in Iraq, claims that Al Gore said he invented the Internet or that it was government and irresponsible homeowners, not Wall Street that wrecked the economy.
 Zombie attacks can persist for decades (climate change deniers) or even centuries (Creationism).

 The point of initiating a zombie attack is not to actually assert that a claim is true but, in true Zombie fashion, it's simply aimed at capturing more BRAINS!
-The continual repetition of the story spreads the infection and, of course, once bitten, those who believe the claim, in turn, become Zombies and infect others.
+The continual repetition of the story raises doubt in those who are not intimately familiar with the issue.
+This spreads the infection and, of course, once bitten, those who believe the claim, in turn, become Zombies and infect others.
 The danger of infection is greatest at Tea Party rallies or Mega Churches.
-On the left it can be spotted at anti-vaccination rallies.

 Zombie attacks are particularly effective because reason and facts are useless as defenses.
 Unfortunately the accepted method of dealing with zombies -a chainsaw to the head- is ill advised for all the obvious reasons.
 The best defense is a good offense: protect your brain and the brains of your loved ones by cultivating a healthy skepticism and practicing critical thinking.